openclimatefix/nowcasting_alerts_cron/README.md

 Update the Cron trigger in wrangler.toml (see https://developers.cloudflare.com/workers/gler/configuration/#triggers) Learn more at https://developers.cloudflare.com/workers/runtime-apis/scheduled-event/

-### Deployment

-Deployment is currently manually done by running `wrangler publish --name nowcasting_alerts_cron`
+## Production

 ### Setup KV for production

 Data for this app is stored using Cloudflare key-value storage (when setting up the main repo you will have already done: Create KV namespaces: nowcasting-alerts-ALERTS, nowcasting-alerts-LOG)
+Copy crangler.toml.example to wrangler.toml
-Goto main nav Workers > KV and copy the IDs for nowcasting-alerts-ALERTS, nowcasting-alerts-LOG then paste them into the kv_namespaces in wrangler.toml
+Goto Cloudflare dashboard main nav Workers > KV and copy the IDs for nowcasting-alerts-ALERTS, nowcasting-alerts-LOG then paste them into the kv_namespaces in wrangler.toml

+### Deployment

+Deployment is currently manually done by running `wrangler publish`